thus/simpleconfig/README.md

 # Simple config

-Add configuration handling (argument parsing, config files, environment variables, and so on) without having to add lots of boilerplate code to each project.
+Add configuration handling to a project (argument parsing, config files, environment variables, and so on) without having to add lots of boilerplate code.

 ## Features